 The neck is the bridge between the head and the rest of the body.
 It is located in between the mandible and the clavicle, connecting the head directly to the torso, and contains numerous vital structures.
 It contains some of the most complex and intricate anatomy in the body and is comprised of numerous organs and tissues with essential structure and function for normal physiology.
 Structures contained within the neck are responsible for breathing, speaking, swallowing, regulation of metabolism, support and connection of the brain and cervical spine, and circulatory and lymphatic inflow and outflow from the head.

-The neck mostly serves as a pathway between the head and the rest of the body.
+The neck can be envisioned very simply as a pathway (or connection) between the head and the rest of the body.
 It is home to the proximal esophagus, trachea, thyroid gland, and the parathyroid glands.
-It provides blood flow to the brain and superficial portions of the head, supports the head and moves it accordingly, and transmits nervous system signals from the brain to the rest of the body.
+It provides conduits for blood flow to the brain and head, supports the head and moves it accordingly, and transmits nervous signals from the brain to the rest of the body.
 It is an intricate part of the body with many different planes and compartments.

-The neck separates into two triangles: anterior and posterior.
+The neck separates into two triangles: anterior and posterior, with these divided into additional triangles and anatomic areas.
 The anterior triangle is surrounded inferiorly by the sternal notch and clavicle, laterally by the sternocleidomastoid, and medially by the trachea, thyroid, and cricoid cartilages.
 The posterior triangle is bordered posteriorly by the trapezius muscle, anteriorly by the sternocleidomastoid muscle, and inferiorly by the clavicle.

-The anterior triangle subdivides into four smaller segments, including the submental, submandibular, carotid, and muscular triangles.
+The anterior triangle is subdivided into four smaller segments (also triangles): the submental, submandibular, carotid, and muscular triangles.